COSC3020/theory-vs-practice-ziyuWang6666/README.md

   ## Answer
   1. Asymptotic is just meaning growth this way, it's a kind of change.
 Also, it removes the constant factor(c) and lower order, it doesn't mean the exact number.
 Because as n goes to infinte large, the constant factor and lower order are not affect too much.
 But when the input size is small, 10000*n runs much slower than n, even though they have the same asymptotic analysis(n), which can be misleading.
   2. Hardware and Platform Variability: In today's world of computer hardware like memory hierarchies, and parallelism can all affect how well a program runs.
 Even if you have the same algorithm, it might not work the same on different hardware or if you use different compilers and settings.
-  3. n0 must reach a certain number of n
+  3. n0 must reach a certain number of n.
+The English definition of Big-O notation typically possesses the phrase "for sufficiently large values of n."
+In this context, the value n0 represents the threshold.
+Before n reaching the value of n0, the equation $T(n)\leq cO(f(n))$ is not necessarily valid.
+In the case where n0 is set to 1, Big-O notation may appear to be loose.
+But, n0 serves as the point at which the equation becomes true and remains so indefinitely.

 - Suppose finding a particular element in a binary search tree with 1,000 elements takes 5 seconds.
 Given what you know about the asymptotic complexity